 - Identify other abiotic factors that impact the biogeography of our world

 Water is required by all living things because it is critical for cellular processes.
-Since terrestrial organisms lose water to the environment by simple diffusion, they have evolved many adaptations to retain water.
+Since terrestrial organisms lose water to the environment, they have evolved many adaptations to retain water.

-- Plants have a number of interesting features on their leaves, such as leaf hairs and a waxy cuticle, that serve to decrease the rate of water loss via transpiration.
+- Plants have a number of interesting features on their leaves, such as leaf hairs and a waxy cuticle, that serve to decrease the rate of water loss via transpiration and convection.

 - Freshwater organisms are surrounded by water and are constantly in danger of having water rush into their cells because of osmosis.
 Many adaptations of organisms living in freshwater environments have evolved to ensure that solute concentrations in their bodies remain within appropriate levels.
 One such adaptation is the excretion of dilute urine.